NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

   ====================================  ===========================
   Type                                  Notes
   ====================================  ===========================
-  Energy Use: Total (MBtu)
-  Energy Use: Net (MBtu)                Subtracts any power produced by PV or generators.
+  Energy Use: Total (MBtu)              Total energy consumption Energy Use: Net (MBtu)                Subtracts any power produced by PV or generators
   ====================================  ===========================

 Annual Energy by Fuel Type